learn-co-curriculum/phase-3-active-record-migrations/README.md

 `ENV["RACK_ENV"]` here is known as an **environment variable**.
 In this case, this environment variable determines whether our code is running in a development environment, or a test environment (when running RSpec tests).
+`RACK_ENV` is a specific environment variable that is used by the `sinatra-activerecord` gem to determine which database to connect to: in our `environment.rb` file, we're specifying that it should use the `development` database, which is configured in the `database.yml` file.

 ### Creating Migrations Using a Rake Task